numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

             |-----------------------------------------> Dec19
                       |-----------------------------------------> Nov20

-shows the support windows for ``CPython``.
+shows the support windows for ``Python``.
 A project with a major or minor release in Feb19 should support py35 and newer, a project with a major or minor release in Dec19 should support py36 and newer, and a project with a major or minor release in Nov20 should support py37 and newer.

-The current CPython release cadence is 18 months so a 42 month window ensures that there will always be at least two versions of ``CPython`` in the window.
-By padding the window by 6 months from the anticipated ``CPython`` cadence we avoid the edge cases where a project releases the month after ``CPython`` and would effectively only support one version of ``CPython`` that has an install base (and then the window is 42).
-This buffer also makes us resilient to minor fluctuations / delays in the ``CPython`` release schedule.
+The current Python release cadence is 18 months so a 42 month window ensures that there will always be at least two versions of ``Python`` in the window.
+By padding the window by 6 months from the anticipated ``Python`` cadence we avoid the edge cases where a project releases the month after ``Python`` and would effectively only support one version of ``Python`` that has an install base (and then the window is 42).
+This buffer also makes us resilient to minor fluctuations / delays in the ``Python`` release schedule.

-Because the threshold for dropping a version of ``CPython`` is based on historical release dates and a project's plans, the decision to drop support for a given version of ``CPython`` can be made very early in the release process.
+Because the threshold for dropping a version of ``Python`` is based on historical release dates and a project's plans, the decision to drop support for a given version of ``Python`` can be made very early in the release process.

-There will be some unavoidable mismatch in supported version of ``CPython`` between packages immediately after a version of ``CPython`` ages out.
-However this should not last longer than one release cycle of each of the projects, and when a given project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the set of ``CPython`` the new release will support.
+There will be some unavoidable mismatch in supported version of ``Python`` between packages immediately after a version of ``Python`` ages out.
+However this should not last longer than one release cycle of each of the projects, and when a given project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the set of ``Python`` the new release will support.

 Implementation